-Where appropriate, reasonable adjustments are applied by AIC to take into account the individual leaner's needs.

-AIC informs the learner about the assessment process, and provides the learner with the opportunity to challenge the result of the assessment and be reassessed if necessary.
+Where appropriate, reasonable adjustments are applied by AIC to consider the individual leaner's needs.
+AIC informs the learner about the assessment process and provides the learner with the opportunity to challenge the result of the assessment and be reassessed if necessary.